 Mounted directly to a CB8 board, this LIF block provides quick connection and disconnection while accomodating both an awkwardly shaped connector shell, and the need to test the shield.

 The single pogo pin assigned to test the shield is clearly visible in the upper image.
-The lower image shows a connected sample connector.
+The middle image shows a connected sample connector.

 Application: Portable Radios